automated-bots/Crypto-Bot/README.md

 # Crypto Alert Bot

-`crypto-bot` is an open-source bot that track some popular crypto tokens/coins (BTC, ETH, ADA, LINK, SOL, DOT, MATIC, ALGO, AVAX and VET).
+`crypto-bot` is an open-source bot that track some popular crypto tokens/coins (BTC, BCH, ETH, ADA, LINK, SOL, DOT, MATIC, ALGO, AVAX and VET).
 The bot gives you a notification when the trend is changing (up/down trend).

-This bot will is already *running live* in the [following Telegram channel](https://t.me/crypto_exchange_updates), whenever there is an up- or downtrend you automatically get notified of each of the previously mentioned crypto coins.
+This bot will is already _running live_ in the [following Telegram channel](https://t.me/crypto_exchange_updates), whenever there is an up- or downtrend you automatically get notified of each of the previously mentioned crypto coins.
 Technical analysis is applied to determine the up- or downtrends (based on MACD crosses of PPO indicator).

 ## Usage

 You can join the public [Crypto Exchange Alert Telegram channel](https://t.me/crypto_exchange_updates), where this bot is present.
 And keeps you up-to-date!

-*Or* since this project is open-source, you can setup your own `crypto-bot` as well as your own [Telegram Bot](https://core.telegram.org/bots).
+_Or_ since this project is open-source, you can setup your own `crypto-bot` as well as your own [Telegram Bot](https://core.telegram.org/bots).
 See below.

 ## Run it yourself